brandon-kyle-bailey/python-snippets/README.md

 # python-snippets
-Repository to store snippets of advanced features of Python that I experiment with.
+Repository to store snippets of advanced features of Python that i experiment with.